South Beloit, Illinois: Beloit divided

-A farming community
+Founding and developtment

 Illinois had become a state in 1818, Winnebago County was organized in January 1836, and public surveys started in the fall of 1836.
 Government sale of lands started in 1837–39, but Rockton Township sale was held until 1843 because of claims made by Polish exiles in 1843 for land previously held by early settlers in and around Rockton and Rockford.
 Their claims were discounted and the land was put up for sale when the land commission declared the Polish Count had not fulfilled the terms of the agreement.
 He was to have the choice of three adjacent townships and live on the land, making improvements for ten years.
 The Polish had chosen Townships 44 and 46, Range 1, East, and not 45 and had not settled on the land.
 The early settlers held the land by squatters’ rights and were now able to buy their farms from the government for $1.25 an acre.

 This was also the time when Winnebago County tried to secede from Illinois and attach itself to Wisconsin.
 The people living there disapproved of the $14,000,000 debt for internal improvements with an empty treasury and insufficient revenue.
 The southern part of the state was poor and unprogressive, in contrast to the industrious north.
 Winnebago County voted in 1842 for annexation to Wisconsin.
 972 voted for it, and only 6 voted against it.
 However, the south had more people and out-voted the north.
 So Winnebago County remained in Illinois.

 By 1838, the village of Turtle had grown large enough to resent the Indian name it had used for so long.
 They also rejected the suggestion of 'New Albany'.
 A committee (or possibly two committees) was chosen to propose a new name.
 The French word for nice or pretty is 'bellotte'.
 The committee members, remembering a happy time in Detroit, sounded the word for pretty and came up with Balloit, then Beloit.
 The name was approved, reported to the settlement, and accepted.
 South Beloit became the south part of Beloit.

-Becoming a city

 By the early 1900s, the city was thriving according to the standards if the time.
 With 1200 people living there, it petitioned other governments to become a city in 1914.
 The petition was approved, and in May 1917, a special election was held to file for incorporation.
 The election passed and South Beloit became a city on September 17, 1917.
 The initial city did not include a certain portion to the West side of the city, which joined the city on May 2, 1921.